KoellenspergerLab/MeXpose/docs/phenotyping_script_wiki.md

 ## Demo Commands

-For quick testing or demonstration purposes, here's how you can run the script with all available flags:
+For quick testing or demonstration purposes, here's how you can run the script to generate the following output:

+- size normalised data
+- removing the top 0.3% of cells
+- raw & processed histograms
+- heatmap overlays
+- processed CSVs

+*Note*: You will need a setup.csv file for these commands.

 #### Linux/Mac
 ```